rplaurberg/Cosmatesque/README.md

 By default images are saved with their parameters as a filename.
 If you wish to explore beyond the constraints of the GUI the `make_image` method in `fractal.py` allows picture generation using arbitrary parameters with the same textual format.

+The GUI has been tested on one Windows PC (where it looks great) and one Mac computer (where it looks okay).
+It has not yet been tested on a computer running Linux.

 ## What are recurrence relations?

 A recurrence relation is a sequence of numbers in which the first few are specified and the rest are determined by a rule.
 This program specifically looks at "path-counting" recurrence relations (my term) which have the following characteristics: